-Prior to trying my own homemade shampoo and conditioner, I had been using Paul Mitchell products.
+Prior to making and using my own shampoo without chemicals and organic conditioner, I had been using Paul Mitchell products.
 I had selected these products not because they were green, but because they were “the best.”
 The brand name denoted high-quality to me as a consumer.
 I first had to finish up what was left of my current hair products, as I hate letting anything go to waste if I can avoid it.

 How to Make Homemade Shampoo

-Tip: Purchase and use a shampoo brush when applying the baking soda mix for the best results.
+- Purchase and use a shampoo brush when applying the baking soda mix for the best results.

 How Does the Process Work?